revel/examples/booking/README.md

 ```

 # Database Install and Setup
-This example used [sqlite](https://www.sqlite.org/), but u can easily adopt code to your needs with mysql, postgres, et all.
+This example used [sqlite](https://www.sqlite.org/), (Alternatively can use mysql, postgres, etc.)

 ## sqlite Installation

-- The booking app uses [go-sqlite3](https://github.com/mattn/go-sqlite3) database driver, **which wraps the native C library**.
+- The booking app uses [go-sqlite3](https://github.com/mattn/go-sqlite3) database driver, which depends on the C library
-- This means that the native c code needs to be installed first

 ### Install sqlite on OSX: